kamraz/BEAM-Project/README.md

 We used the standard PyTorch implimentation of a Faster R-CNN object detection model with a ResNet-50-FPN backbone.
 This model was chosen due to it's modular design which made it ideal for fine-tuning, and effective performance in early testing.

 #### Training
 We used the PyTorch Lightning framework to train the model.
 This framework allowed us to iterate quickly and log metrics easily.
 We also used data augmentation to reduce overfitting.
-We used the following augmentations: Random Horizontal Flips, and Scaling Jitter.
+Augmentations: Horizontal Flips, and Scaled Jitter

 Several candidate models were trained and evaluated on a 20% hold-out validation set.
 The best model was chosen based on the following metrics: mAP, mAR10, and per class mAP.

-The best model was trained for 14 epochs using SGD with a learning rate of 5e-3, weight decay of 5e-4, and momentum of 0.9.
-A StepLR schedululer was used to reduce the learning rate by a factor of 0.1 every 5 epochs.
+The best model was trained for 40 epochs using SGD with a learning rate of 5e-3, weight decay of 5e-4, and momentum of 0.9.
+A StepLR schedululer was used to reduce the learning rate by a factor of 0.1 every 9 epochs.
 The model was trained on a Google Cloud VM with a Nvidia T4 GPU.

 ## Results